 Hence, the Higgs mass plays a crucial role in the dynamics of the Higgs sector.
 In particular, the heavier the Higgs mass the stronger the strength of the Higgs self-couplings.
-The observed Higgs mass of 126 GeV determines the parameter $\lambda \simeq 0.13$ and the quartic coupling $g{HHHH} \simeq 0.77$, which implies that the Higgs dynamics is weakly coupled.
+The observed Higgs mass of 126 GeV determines the parameter $\lambda \simeq 0.13$ and the quartic coupling $g{HHHH} \simeq 0.77$ , which implies that the Higgs dynamics is weakly coupled.

-As far as the Higgs boson tree level couplings go, we observe that they are all expressed in terms of just two parameters, either λ and μ appearing in the scalar potential of $\mathcal{L}{\text{Higgs}}$ (see Eq.
-(2.14)) or, equivalently, m_H and v, the Higgs boson mass and its VEV.
-Since $v \simeq 246$ GeV is measured in muon decay, the entire Higgs sector of the SM only depends on its mass m_H .
-This is certainly a very economical model, however, I would like to emphasize that the SM by introducing single Higgs doublet is just the simplest way to accomplish the electroweak symmetry breaking (EWSB) as the pattern $SU(2)L \times U(1)Y \to U(1){em}$.
+As far as the Higgs boson tree level couplings go, we observe that they are all expressed in terms of just two parameters, either $\lambda$ and $\mu$ appearing in the scalar potential of $\mathcal{L}{\text{Higgs}}$ (see Eq.
+(2.14)) or, equivalently, $m_H$ and v, the Higgs boson mass and its vev.
+Since $v \simeq 246$ GeV is measured in muon decay, the entire Higgs sector of the SM only depends on its mass $m_H$ .
+This is certainly a very economical model, however, I would like to emphasize that the SM by introducing single Higgs doublet is just the simplest way to accomplish the EWSB as the pattern $SU(2)L \times U(1)Y \to U(1){em}$ .
 EWSB could be more intricate.
-Understanding the mechanism behind the EWSB is one of the most important objectives for Large Hadron Collider (LHC) program.
-If the newly discovered scalar at the LHC is to be interpreted as the Higgs boson of the SM, one should confirm that for all quarks and charged leptons f (in practice, f = t, b, c and τ are the most relevant).
+Understanding the mechanism behind the EWSB is one of the most important objectives for LHC program.
+If the newly discovered scalar at the LHC is to be interpreted as the Higgs boson of the SM, one should confirm that for all quarks and charged leptons f (in practice, f = t, b, c and $\tau$ are the most relevant).
 In models of extended Higgs sectors, eq.
 (2.33) would be replaced by a unitarity sum rule in which the right-hand side of eq.
-(2.33) would be the result of summing over multiple Higgs states in the model [23].
+(2.33) would be the result of summing over multiple Higgs states in the model [26].